-You can tackle your debt in order of highest to lowest interest rate % (the avalanche method), or you can pay off the smaller debts first to get yourself on a roll (the snowball – and my personal go-to).
-From there, create a budget (lucky for you, you’ll find a great budget template at the bottom of the On the Money home page).
+You can tackle your debt in order of highest to lowest interest rate % (the avalanche method), or you can pay off the smaller debts first to get yourself on a roll (the snowball - and my personal go-to).
+From there, create a budget (lucky for you, you'll find the ultimate budget template at the bottom of this article).
 Calculate how much you can afford to pay down each month.
 A good goal?
 10-20% of your after-tax income.
 A good way to stick to it?
 Make the money automatically come out of your chequing account each payday (either right onto your debt balance or into a KOHO Savings Goal).

-Don’t panic if 10-20% of your paycheck feels like a stretch at first
+Don't panic if 10-20% of your paycheque feels like a stretch at first

 Prioritize minimum payments to keep your credit score in check - especially since low credit means you only get access to high-cost debt, and that makes everything worse.
 And if you can pay more?
 Great!
 Consider it a victory.
 (I absolutely do.)

 Plus, you have KOHO.
-You don’t have to face your debt mountain alone.
+With a KOHO prepaid visa account, you don’t have to face your debt mountain alone.
 You can use KOHO Goals to help keep your budgeting plan in place.
 And remember, if you’re feeling really stuck, you can call the credit provider to see if they can cut you some slack, draw up a consumer proposal (which is an offer to pay creditors a percentage of what you owe them or to extend your time to pay down debt), or work with a nonprofit credit counselling agency.